tsowell/cobra-palcoder-21/README.md

 signal.
 I use a one-pin ribbon cable to connect the PAL coder to the VI signal on the video connector at the back of the motherboard.

-There's also a one-pin header, J3, on top for the VNY signal from the motherboard.

 The output PAL signal is passed through to the motherboard and also to an optional BNC connector on the PAL board itself.